roshniiii10/String-Matching/README.md

 - This suffix tree allows efficient pattern matching and substring operations once fully built.
 ## Real-Life Applications
 - **Plagiarism Detection :** Comparing documents to find matching sequences of words or phrases.
 - **DNA Sequence Analysis :** In bioinformatics, string matching is crucial for identifying specific gene sequences or patterns within long DNA strings.
+## Credits :
+- Chaitanya Nemmani
+- Potla Naga Sai Prajith
+- Kagita Meenakshi
+- Reddy Roshni
+The project was completed as part of a team assignment in the course **MA2233 Data Structures and Applications Lab** under the guidance of **Prof. Vikas Krishnamurthy**.